Naval Radar Systems Market Size and Share

 Naval Radar Systems Market Analysis by Mordor Intelligence

-The naval radar systems market generated USD 9.53 billion in 2025 and is forecasted to reach USD 12.17 billion by 2030, advancing at a 5.01% CAGR as fleet recapitalization aligns with next-generation active electronically scanned array (AESA) and gallium-nitride (GaN) adoption.
+The naval radar systems market size was valued at USD 9.53 billion in 2025 and is forecasted to reach USD 12.17 billion by 2030, advancing at a 5.01% CAGR as fleet recapitalization aligns with next-generation active electronically scanned array (AESA) and gallium-nitride (GaN) adoption.
 Sustained demand springs from multi-domain missile threats, a transition from legacy 2-D sensors, and the need for radar electronic warfare (EW) fusion that shortens kill-chain timelines.
 Falling GaN cost curves, now below USD 4 per watt, enable affordable power-dense transmit-receive modules, helping suppliers preserve margins despite aggressive price negotiations.
 Modernization funding remains anchored in North America and Europe.
 Yet, Indo-Pacific surface-fleet growth tilts future volume toward Asia-Pacific, keeping the naval radar systems market on a resilient, mid-single-digit trajectory.
 Competitive dynamics intensify as primes consolidate RF component supply chains to hedge against gallium export controls while smaller firms use AI-enabled architectures to penetrate emerging unmanned segments.

 Key Report Takeaways

-• By radar type, AESA led 41.24% of the naval radar systems market share in 2024, whereas FMCW/MIMO is poised for the fastest 6.89% CAGR through 2030.
+• By radar type, AESA accounted for 41.24% of the naval radar systems market share in 2024, whereas FMCW/MIMO is poised for the fastest 6.89% CAGR through 2030.

 • By platform, destroyers and cruisers commanded a 39.12% share of the naval radar systems market in 2024, while unmanned surface and AUV platforms are projected to expand at an 8.55% CAGR.